Jeffrey-S-Smith/Jeffrey-S-Smith/README.md

 ## <p align="center"><a> Who am I: <br>

-  I'm a Software Developer|Veteran from Seattle, WA.
+  I'm a Full Stack Software Developer|Veteran from Seattle, WA.
  </a>
 </p>